MedentzidisCharalampos/Sentiment-Classfication-using-word-embeddings/README.md

 4. The fixed-length output vector is piped through a fully-connected (Dense) layer with 16 hidden units.

-5, The last layer is densely connected with a single output node.
+5. The last layer is densely connected with a single output node.

+Compile and train the model using the `Adam` optimizer and `BinaryCrossentropy` loss.

+Visualize the embeddings

+To visualize the embeddings, upload them to the embedding projector.

+Click on "Load data".

+Upload the two files you created above: vecs.tsv and meta.tsv.

+The embeddings you have trained will now be displayed.
+You can search for words to find their closest neighbors.
+For example, try searching for "beautiful".
+You may see neighbors like "wonderful".